 Place the onion, vinegar oil, garlic, hot pepper, thyme, nutmeg, allspice, cloves, and black pepper into a food processor and process until smooth.

 Place the pork into a large (2 gallon) sealable plastic bag.
 Add the marinade and bay leaf, toss to coat and seal the bag, removing as much air as possible.
-Place in the refrigerator for up to 2 days or freeze for up to 2 months.
+Place in the refrigerator for at least 8 hours or up to 2 days or freeze for up to 2 months.
 Thaw in the refrigerator for 36-48 hours when ready to cook.